laser cutting

 Based on this, in the future development of the manufacturing industry, laser cutting technology should be developed in the following directions:

-(1) to take reasonable methods and measures to improve the laser cutting ability continuously so that it is more adaptable in the thickness of the material, so as to expand its scope of application constantly;
+(1) to take reasonable methods and measures to improve the laser cutting ability continuously so that it is more adaptable in the thickness of the material, to expand its scope of application constantly;

-(2) the cost of laser cutting equipment can be effectively reduced through reasonable technical improvements.
+(2) The cost of laser cutting equipment can be effectively reduced through reasonable technical improvements.

 Supporting hardware and software enhancements play a crucial role in achieving this cost reduction.